trofosila/suspend-to-topbar/README.md

 **Feel free to submit a PR!** You can learn how from this [Step-by-step guide to contributing on GitHub](https://www.dataschool.io/how-to-contribute-on-github/).

 ## License
 **Suspend button in Top Bar** is distributed under the terms of the BSD 2-Clause "Simplified" License.
-See the LICENSE file for details.
+See LICENSE file for details.